CameronMahaffey/Simple-APT/README.md

 apt\_encoder.py takes the .pgm images and converts them into .wav files.
 Sync lines, spaces and telemetry are added to the images.
 Currently, only pictures imported as .jpg and .png will be resized and converted into .pgm files, so it is advised to use these for now.
 Using .pgm files is fine, just make sure to resize them to a width of 909 pixels prior to feeding them into the script - it will throw an error.
 Plans are to add resizing capabilities for .pgm images as well and be script should be able to eventually handle all image formats supported by Pillow.

-apt\_decoder.py takes an input .wav file that holds the apt encoded data, decodes it using a Hilbert transform, then saves the encoded picture as a .jpg in the output folder.
+apt\_decoder.py takes an input .wav file that holds the apt encoded data, decodes it using a Hilbert transform, then saves the decoded picture as a .jpg in the output folder.
 The next few goals for this script is to make it more robust, run faster and straighten the pictures using the syncs.
 Adding false color, image enhancements and cropping soon.

 # Used packages/versions: